noramurakozy/noramurakozy.github.io/index.md

 The texts were found to be equally readable, but let's see if the same words are being used on the Wikipedia pages and in the textbook.

 For this, four wordclouds have been constructed, two using the most used words in the texts, and two showing the words that are more unique for each text - using **Term Frequency – Inverse Document Frequency (TF-IDF)** - to find these words.
 Term Frequency is is the number of times a term (word) occurs in a document.
 And TF-IDF is when that frequency of words is multiplied by a weight that adjust the fact that some words appear more frequently in general, so for example in our case the word "the" would have less importance than the word "heart".
-The equation for both, TF and TF-IDF, can be found in [here](https://en.wikipedia.org/wiki/Tf–idf).
+More information together with the equations to apply can be found [here](https://en.wikipedia.org/wiki/Tf–idf).

 First, we have the wordclouds for the Wikipedia pages and the textbook when using only Term Frequency.

 ![w1](/images/wordcloud_wikipedia_pages_tf.png)  |  ![b1](/images/wordcloud_gray_anatomy_book_tf.png)
 :-------------------------:|:-------------------------:
-Figure 5 - Wordclouds of the most frequent words for the Wikipedia Pages. | Figure 6: Wordclouds of the most frequent words for Gray's Anatomy book.
+Figure 7 - Wordclouds of the most frequent words for the Wikipedia Pages. | Figure 6: Wordclouds of the most frequent words for Gray's Anatomy book.

 On the left, it can be seen that the frequent words on Wikipedia are mostly anotomical, but there are also some "Wikipedia words" that have snuck in, e.g. "image", "text", and "page".
 On the right, the textbook also contains mainly anatomical words, but a few common words that do not mean much for the text, and was not filtered out as stopwords, are still present, e.g. "may" and "usually".